Artist Bio

 Artist Statement

 My work explores the relationship between everyday life, family, and identity—and how lineage shapes who we are.
-I am interested in how inherited memory and culture move through families and communities, shaping us both consciously and unconsciously.
-I ask how much of our aspirations and decisions are truly our own, and how much has been carried across generations?
-To exist as the gift of those choices feels both beautiful and divine.
+Additionally, how inherited memory and culture passed through people, families and communities shapes us both consciously and unconsciously.
+I ask: how much of our aspirations, interests and decisions are truly our own, and how much has been carried across generations?
+Is our existence a continuation of our ancestors’ dreams?
+To exist as the gift of those choices made before us feels both beautiful and divine.

-Through portraiture, I depict everyday individuals in my community with reverence, highlighting beauty and illuminating those often unseen.
+Through portraiture, I depict everyday individuals in my community with reverence, highlighting beauty and illuminating those often misrepresented or overlooked in society.
 Each portrait celebrates the individual’s presence in the moment, while reflecting the continuity of ancestry.

 I center the eyes as a portal to the soul, using gradients, color, ornamental pattern, and halo-like forms to evoke spiritual depth and generational continuity.
 Working primarily in painting, I incorporate materials such as beaded embroidery and fabric to introduce texture, adornment, and cultural memory into the painted surface, creating a space where ancestry and lived experience meet.